hahaashton1/ESD-G3T8/Delivery/README.txt

 README

+Delivery ms - the delivery hub pushing orders to the drivers Driver ms - represents an individual driver
-delivery.py - the delivery microservice
+Order trigger ms - temporary ms to simulate pushing of orders to the delivery ms
-driver.py - the driver microservice

-one instance of delivery ms to be opened for many instances of driver pls refer to database for valid userids

-behaviour:
-driver ms sends userids to delivery ms, if userid is invalid, driver ms will terminate.
+Sequence of starting:
+First open the delivery ms.
+Then open as many instances of driver ms as you want.
+Pls note you can only login with DriverIDs already present in the delivery schema.
+Then open order trigger to start sending orders.

+You can actually open it in other sequence as the messages are persistent.
+But the above order is easier to understand.

 any questions pls ask Sue-Anne.